Neeelabh/youtube_data_analysis/README.md

 ---

-# YouTube Sentiment Analysis Project
+# YouTube Channels Data Analysis Project

 ## Overview
 This project analyzes multiple YouTube channels to provide insights into their performance based on key metrics such as **subscribers, views, likes, and comments**.
 The analysis is done using **Python** in a **Jupyter Notebook** environment, employing the **YouTube Data API v3** and web scraping techniques for data extraction.
 The goal of this project is to uncover patterns and sentiment trends across various YouTube channels, followed by an in-depth analysis of one particular channel, evaluating its performance based on **monthly uploads** of videos.